-This National Historic Landmark is a tribute to the Revolutionary War fortress built in 1777 by American soldiers to guard the entrance to the Hudson Highlands, which was destroyed by British forces the following year.
+This National Historic Landmark is a tribute to the Revolutionary War fortress built in 1777 by American soldiers to guard the entrance to the Hudson Highlands, which was later destroyed by British forces the following year.
 Visitors can get a glimpse into the battle that raged here more than 200 years ago through self-guided tours of the grounds.
 Step inside the Visitors’ Center for a museum full of period artifacts and weapons, large-scale models of the fort and the attack, highly detailed mannequins frozen in poses of battle.

 Hudson Highlands Nature Museum

 Hiking trails open; summer camps opened July 6.
 See website for camp details

 Outdoor Discovery Center: Muser Drive, across from 174 Angola Road, Cornwall